 Ceri Davis

-Ceri Davis, 53-year-old mother of two, has a terminal cervical cancer diagnosis after being told there was “nothing to be concerned about”.
+Ceri Davis, 53-year-old mother of two from Cardiff, has a terminal cervical cancer diagnosis after being told there was “nothing to be concerned about”.

 Ceri had been experiencing bleeding in between periods and also post-menopausal bleeding.
 She visited her GP over many years and was eventually sent for a scan to see whether her contraceptive coil was causing the issues.
 The internal scan was carried out and she was told she had a uterine fibroid and was assured that she should not be concerned.